tareq1988/wp-recaptcha-integration/readme.txt

 = Disabled submit buttons should be grey!
 Why aren't they? =

-Very likely the Author of your Theme didn't care that a non functinal form element should look different than a functional one.
+Very likely the Author of your Theme didn't care that a diabled form element should look different than a functional one.
 This how you can overcome that issue:

 - Go to (https://gist.github.com/mcguffin/7cbfb0dab73eb32cb4a2)